pslisko/performa365docs/docs/howto/work_with_courses.rst

 #.
 Go to **Catalog** > **Courses**.
 Courses can be found using search and filtering options on the **Catalog** page.
 #.
 Click the tile of the course you wish to edit.
 #.
 You will be redirected to the course page.
 #.
-Each course page has a sub-menu with following menu items: **Home**, **Activities**, **Documents** and **Manage**. **Manage** is only visible to Catalog admins, Education owners and users who are instructors in at least one course schedule.
+Each course page has a sub-menu with following menu items: **Home**, **Activities**, **Documents** and **Manage**. **Manage** is only visible to Catalog admins, Course owners and users who are instructors in at least one course schedule.
 #.
 Click on **Manage** menu item to open a dropdown menu.
 #.
 Choose **Edit course** from the dropdown menu.
 #.
 A three-step wizard opens, identical to the one for adding a new course.
 #.
 Complete the wizard and click **Finish**.

-.. note:: When editing a course, Catalog Admin or Education Owner can change almost any option, however changes that concern learners will only be applied to newly enrolled learners (enrolled after the change).
+.. note:: When editing a course, Catalog Admin or Course Owner can change almost any option, however changes that concern learners will only be applied to newly enrolled learners (enrolled after the change).

 .. _delete_course: